-Anyway, that was a really long-winded way of telling you that most of my makeup collection is still in plastic… I use makeup sparingly, so it was all purchased before we embarked upon our zero waste journey.
+Anyway, that was a really long-winded way of telling you that most of my makeup collection is still in plastic, but it was all purchased before I embarked upon our zero waste journey.
 I’m just getting to the point where things are starting to run low, and I’m frantically scouring the internet for plastic-free replacements.
 (Or, single-use-plastic-free replacements.
 See the intro to this blog post on why plastic isn’t always the evil villain it’s made out to be).

 When I first went vegan with my makeup (back in 2016) I struggled SO MUCH with eyeshadow.
 Lanolin (from sheep’s wool) gives makeup an incredibly creamy texture, so finding brands that didn’t use it was really difficult.
 Veganism wasn’t such a big thing back then, either, so finding information online was like finding a piece of hay in a stack of needles.